rcos/rcos-handbook/docs/mentoring/README.md

 In particular, they get the following exceptions:

-- External mentors don't need to attend small and large group meetings
+- External mentors don't need to attend Small and Large Group meetings
 - External mentors don't need to understand the logistics of RCOS (students should ask their student mentors for this)

 External mentors have their own sets of requirements, usually they provide a subset of the following responsibilities...